graetz23/craftbeerpi3ArduinoTempProbes/README.md

   - select the _analog port: A0,A1,..,A5_ of your arduino; I took _ANLG0_, which is A0,
   - select the _serial device_ arduino has created by plugin it into the raspberry pi.

+That's all.

-That's all, afterwards the sensor inits with a _zero_ value, and the NTC probe, connected to arduino, is read out cyclic.
+Afterwards the sensor inits with a _zero_ value, and the NTC probe, connected to arduino, is read out cyclic.
 You can see the _builtin LEDs TX \& RX_ flickering periodically.

 ### Preview